✓ Updated February 2026

 Wiener Linien (Public Transport Network)

-Vienna's integrated public transport system includes U-Bahn (subway), S-Bahn (suburban rail), trams, and buses.
-It's incredibly efficient for reaching almost any point in the city and its outskirts.
+Vienna's integrated public transport system includes the U-Bahn (metro), S-Bahn (suburban rail), trams, and buses.
+It's incredibly efficient and covers the entire city, making it the go-to for most visitors.

 Citybike Wien